WrathOP/Cold-Emailing-Script/readme.md

 8. Copy the generated app password (a sixteen-digit password).
 9. Paste the app password into the `SENDER_PASSWORD` field in your `.env` file.

+## Setting Up the Database

+Before running the script, you need to set up an SQLite database to store sent emails.
+Follow these steps to set up the database:

+1. Run the `setup_database.py` script provided in this repository.
+This script will create the necessary database table and index for storing sent emails.
+2. Ensure you have the necessary permissions to create and modify files in the directory where the script is located.

 ## Running the Script

 After setting up your `.env` file and generating the app password, you can run the Python script to send emails using the configured settings.